The aim of the Spohr Society of Great Britain is to promote the music of

 Reviews by members of such concerts would be most welcome.

-The annual subscription is currently £6 for residents of the United Kingdom, £8 for
+The annual subscription is currently £7 for residents of the United Kingdom, £9 for other European countries

-and £10 for the rest of the world.
-Membership enquiries should be addressed to the
+and £12 for the rest of the world.
+Membership enquiries should be addressed to the Secretary

 (please click on the Contact Us link or e-mail email@example.com .